Softlr/Selenium.WebDriver.Extensions/README.md

 # Known Issues

 Only the basic traversing methods are implemented.
 This means that only string selectors will work.
 Also methods like `.map()` or `.each()` are not implemented.
 You also cannot use JavaScript functions which can be accepted as parameters to some of the methods.
-And finally you cannot pass an additional parameter as a context (all selectors will be executed in global context).